rajanadar/VaultSharp/README.md

 * VaultSharp supports dynamic Consul credential generation.
 * Please look at the API usage in the 'Consul' section of 'Secrets Engines' below, to see all the Consul related methods in action.

+### VaultSharp and Automatic Built-in Client Side failover

+* VaultSharp DOES NOT support built-in client-side failover either by supporting multiple endpoint URI's or by supporting roundrobin DNS.
+* I repeat, it DOES NOT.
+* It works off a single URL that you provide.
+Any sort of fail-over etc. needs to be done by you.
+* You are free to instantiate a new instance of VaultClient with a different URI.

 ### Auth Methods

 * VaultSharp supports all authentication methods supported by the Vault Service